ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/README.md

 ## Prerequisites
 :warning:There are a number of technical requirements before you can start the hackathon, see [prerequisites page](Prerequisites.md).

-At least one person on your team will need to be comfortable in both AWS an Azure, too.
+**At least one person on your team will need to be comfortable in both AWS an Azure, or as a team you need individuals who are comfortable.**

 ## Background information for attendees
 We have a short [scenario page](Scenario.md) to help you relate the lab tasks to a potential real world engagement.